Emanalytics7/StudyCraft/README.md

 This project is under the MIT License.
 Check out the LICENSE file for the legal details.

-*If you found StudyCraft helpful & amazing, please give it a star! ⭐ This was a fun project I did just for fun, and I hope you like it😉*
+*If you found StudyCraft helpful & amazing, please give it a star! ⭐ This was a fun project I did just for fun, and I hope you like it*

 ---